-Swelling of the nasal mucosa for any reason may prevent the sinuses from draining normally.
+Swelling or obstruction of the nasal mucosa for any reason may prevent the sinuses from draining normally.
 When bacteria or viruses are not being cleared from the sinuses and stagnate, they can multiply, cause pus with more inflammation, and become a sinus infection (sinusitis).
 Because the connecting channels inside the nose may only be a few millimeters or less, even a small amount of swelling can cause sinusitis.
 A common cold lasting greater than several days may be undiagnosed sinusitis.

 The reasons for mucosal swelling and potentially bacterial sinusitis are numerous.
 Allergies, irritation of the nose by inhaled dust, a viral infection, drinking alcohol, dry air, headaches, perfume, smoke, stress, and spicy foods, to name a few.
 Narrow anatomy of the nose can predispose to sinus infections.
 This can include a deviated septum, turbinate hypertrophy, thickened mucosa, nasal polyps and abnormally thin sinus channels.

-What are deviated septum and turbinate hypertrophy?
+What are a deviated septum and turbinate hypertrophy?

 What are the signs and symptoms of sinusitis?

 Thick nasal drainage – During sinusitis, the mucous from the nose may be yellow or green colored, have a bad odor, and be thicker and more copious than normal.